mengbinhao/jack-note/docs/english/NPR.md

   - muddle n/v | muddled adj

   > He's been widely criticized for an initial slow and muddled response to the outbreak
-  > but they seemed to have recognized that some adjustment was neccesary
+  > but they seemed to have recognized that some adjustment was necessary
   > that does make certain amount of sense

 - 2020.3.24